hasbikaynak/PhoneBook/README.md

 # What is Purpose of Project?

-Mainly purpose of this project is understanding what is "N-tier Architecture", how these things(DatabaseLogicLayer,BussinessLogicLayer,UI) have connection between them;

-,understanding how can we use JSON file as a database and how we can create files as CSV, XML.
+Mainly purpose of this project is understanding what is "N-tier Architecture", how these things(DatabaseLogicLayer,BussinessLogicLayer,UI) have connection between them, understanding how can we use JSON file as a database and how we can create files as CSV, XML.

 # Let Me Introduce My Project